abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

     - expiry
     - lost and not found
     - leakage
-  - monitor inventory levels in the system with report and dashboard
+  - monitor inventory levels in the system with report and dashboard = PENDING
     - daily inventory status
     - expiring today or in next few days
     - expiring in current week